tangles in the warm shallow rock pools

 Main Threats

 None significant.
-This species is one of the most common and widespread algae in the world.
-Localised threats include coastal development, pollution, and climate change affecting water temperature and clarity.
+One of most common and widespread algae in world.
+Localised threats include coastal development, pollution, and climate change affecting clarity.

 Population

 Not Threatened.
-Hair algae is one of the most common and widespread algae in the world, found in fresh, brackish, and salt water on every continent.
-In New Zealand, it is abundant in rock pools, estuaries, and shallow coastal waters.
+One of most common algae in world.
+Found in fresh, brackish, and salt water on every continent.
+Abundant in rock pools and estuaries.

 Conservation Status